Vietnam.vn - Nền tảng quảng bá Việt Nam

 How to boil snails safely:

-3. Don't eat too many snails
+3. Don't eat too many snails.

-- Combine with green vegetables: Eating snails with foods rich in vitamin C (such as bell peppers, spinach, tomatoes) helps reduce uric acid.
+- Combine with green vegetables: Eating snails with foods rich in vitamin C (such as bell peppers, spinach, and tomatoes) helps reduce uric acid.

 Nutritional composition of snails